jblam251/tcgaRNAML/README.md

 ## TUTORIAL: Modeling Relationships between Gene Expression and Clinical Features through a Survey of Machine Learning Classifiers with makeROCs

-This function generates a multi-Receiver Operating Characteristic (ROC) plot using RNA-seq data from The Cancer Genome Atlas (TCGA) database and a user-specified target variable.
-TCGA data is imported using the TCGA2STAT package.
+This function generates a multi-Receiver Operating Characteristic (ROC) plot using RNA-seq data from The Cancer Genome Atlas (TCGA) database.
+Here, the predictor variables are 20501 genes and their normalized gene expression values, while the response variable is a user-specified clinical feature.
+TCGA gene expression data is imported using the TCGA2STAT package.
 Feature selection is performed, and the remaining features (genes) are processed by five different machine learning classifiers: LASSO-Logistic, K-Nearest Neighbor, Random Forest, a Radial-Kernal Support Vector Machine, and a Sigmoid-Kernal Support Vector Machine.
 An ROC curve is generated from each classifier, and combined onto one plot.

-The resulting plot indicates the strength of the relationship between the user-specified target variable (either tumor stage or gender) and the gene expression values for 20501 TCGA-supported genes.
+The resulting plot indicates the strength of the relationship between the target variable and the 20501 predictors.
 If a relationship does exist, the milti-ROC plot indicates which machine learning algorithm has the best predictive power.

 Users can specify two different target variables: tumor stage and gender.
 Additionally, six cancer types are currently supported: Adrenocortical Carcinoma (ACC), Bladder Urothelial Carcinoma (BLCA), Kidney Renal Clear Cell Carcinoma (KIRC), Kidney Renal Papillary Cell Carcinoma (KIRP), Liver Heptocellular Carcinoma (LIHC), and Thyroid Carcinoma (THCA).
 Users can also specify "Random" in place of the target variable argument.
 This will generate a multi-ROC plot with a randomly-selected target and cancer type.